 As part of the price, a lot of the dresses also come with veils, shoes and sometimes jewellery too.

 You could grab yourself a wedding dress for a week for around £300 – £800.

 Sample Sales and Factory Outlets

 The dresses are normally new with some that may have been used for catwalks or modelling.
-They are usually discontinued lines or unused samples.
+They have usually discontinued lines or unused samples.

 You could potentially look to bag a dress between £150 and £450.

 High Street Wedding Dress